porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 [Spencer Kimball](https://www.churchofjesuschrist.org/study/manual/teachings-spencer-w-kimball/chapter-19?lang=eng)

-It is clea that the Godhead is made up of 3 distinct beings, Heavenly Father, Jesus Christ, and the Holy Ghost.
+It is clear that the Godhead is made up of 3 distinct beings, Heavenly Father, Jesus Christ, and the Holy Ghost.
 Heavenly Father and Jesus Christ each have seperate physical bodies, but the Holy Ghost is just a spirit, He does not have a physical body.
 We also learn from Abreham that the Gods created the light.
+The plural Gods referred to in this is context means Heavenly Father and Jesus Christ.

 ## Nature of God